Fulop-Krisztian/netconfigs/README.md

                                                                                      "Y8bbdP"
 ```

-A repository containing all sorts of configs for all sorts of network and server related things
+A repository containing all sorts of configs for all sorts of network and server related things.

 A **minimal working configuration** is usually included with the documents (sometimes it's a more fleshed out example configuration).
 The rest of the document is a more descriptive, still trying to include important details and highlighting pitfalls.